jasonaaronwilson/c-armyknife-lib/src-doc/string-tree.md

 # @file string-tree.c

-This is a balanced binary tree to associate a string and a value.
+This is a balanced binary tree to associate a string to a value.

 Generally a string_alist is prefered for small "maps", and string_hashtable is prefered for large maps, but string_tree is the